Filing Requirements of Maps and Digital Mapping Data

-A Certificate of Convenience and Necessity (CCN) gives a CCN holder the exclusive right to provide retail water and/or sewer utility service to an identified geographic area.
-Chapter 13 of the Texas Water Code requires a CCN holder to provide continuous and adequate service to the area within its CCN boundary.
+A Certificate of Convenience and Necessity (CCN) gives a CCN holder the exclusive right to provide retail water and/or sewer utility services to an identified geographic area.
+Chapter 13 of the Texas Water Code requires a CCN holder to provide continuous and adequate service to the area within the boundary of its CCN.
 Municipalities and districts normally are not required to have a CCN; however some municipalities and districts do have a CCN.
-A district or municipality may not provide services within an area for which another utility holds a CCN unless the district or municipality has a CCN itself for that area.
+A district or municipality may not provide retail water or sewer services within an area for which another utility holds a CCN unless the district or municipality has a CCN for the area.

-Bounded Service Areas: These are areas that form closed boundaries.
+Bounded Service Areas: These are certificated service areas that form closed boundaries.
 These boundaries often follow identifiable physical and cultural features such as roads, rivers, streams and political boundaries.

-Facilities +200 Feet: These are service areas of utilities and are represented by lines; however, they also include a buffer of a specified number of feet (usually 200 feet).
-The lines can, but may not correspond to distribution lines or facilities in the ground and normally follow along roads.
+Facilities +200 Feet: These are certificated service areas that are represented by lines; however, they also include a buffer of a specified number of feet (usually 200 feet).
+The lines can, but may not correspond to distribution lines or facilities in the ground, and normally follow along roads.

-PUC's official CCN digital data may be used to view existing CCN service areas and/or prepare map filings for applications to obtain or amend a CCN's service area.
-We suggest using this data to remove any overlaps with existing CCNs before filing proposed digital data.
-The CCN digital data for both water and sewer CCNs are provided in a shapefile format.
+PUC's official digital mapping data may be used to view certificated service areas and prepare map filings for applications to obtain a CCN or amend a CCN holder's certificated service area.
+We suggest using this data to remove any overlaps with existing certificated service areas before filing digital mapping data for a requested area(s) with an application.

 Download CCN Data Files: PUC CCN Water Data (.zip) | PUC CCN Sewer Data (.zip)

-Please E-mail email@example.com questions you have regarding CCN maps, viewer or data files.
+Please E-mail email@example.com questions you have regarding CCN maps, the CCN viewer or data files.

 Who Provides Water and/or Sewer Service to a Property?